Zensurversuch/APIHarvester/README.md

    ```bash
    docker volume rm $(docker volume ls -q)
    ```
 4. Delete the entries in the config.ini file which is located under [System\Scheduler\\.config\config.ini](System/Scheduler/.config/config.ini)
-   (This has to be done because the entries in this file are related to the database subscription entries.
+   If this is not done the System behaves wrong when starting it again (This has to be done because the entries in this file are related to the database subscription entries.
+And the database entries are deleted by deleting the volumes.
 The casual behaviour is that both entries are deleted through the frontend)

 ## Setup environment